gustafsson96/the-swede-restaurant/README.md

 ##### User Stories

 The user stories were created as GitHub issues.
-Each user story (with the exepction of a few labeled "won't have") has a few related acceptance criterias and tasks that were checked off continuously as the requirements were met.
+Each user story (with the exepction of a few labeled "won't have") contains related acceptance criterias and tasks that were checked off continuously as the requirements were met.

 ![List of user stories from GitHub project](/documentation/images/Agile-user-stories-list.png)

 ##### Epics

 Epics were created as milestones.
-The user stories relevant for each epic were then linked to the milestones.
+The user stories for each epic were then linked to the relevant milestone.

 An additional milestone to keep track of the project setup was also included.